jovangolic/Project-Cinema/README.md

 cd CinemaApp

 ### Frontend setup
+- This is very IMPORTANT!!!
+Use Visual Studio Code, and in terminal type these lines of codes.
 - npm create vite@latest
-- input name of the project
+- input name of the project (chose name)
 - choose React+Vite
 - choose javascript
 - how to run:
 - cd name-of-the-project
 - npm install
 - npm run dev
+- after you type npm run dev, after few second do this -> control + click on the link, and application will be opened in you default browser.

 ### Author
 - Jovan Golic